 Any original item made of fiber.
-Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, and baskets.
+Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
 Original cross-stitched, knitted, crocheted or quilted items belong in this Fiber class.
 Non-original cross-stitched, knitted, crocheted or quilted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.

 Visual Arts Fiber Non-Original AGES 8-10 ONLY: (SF 50350)